Loading...

 19th century (early)

-Sisal, natural color and polychrome; bamboo
+Sisal, natural colour and polychrome; bamboo

 Inventory sheet